 Many Schools consider the type of personal information contained in Competition Data to be to be “Directory Data” under FERPA.
-If you are a School or Association, please confirm that Competition Data related to your School and student athletes may be displayed publicly through the Service in accordance with your School’s definition of Directory Data and/or that you otherwise have a parent’s or guardian’s consent to display such information publicly.
-If you do not wish to have a student’s personal information displayed in Competition Data, please instruct your student athletes to select a player name which does not relate to or identify the real name of the student and to leave other data fields in the athlete profile blank.
+We rely on Schools or Associations to confirm that Competition Data related to a School and Student athlete may be displayed publicly through the Service in accordance with the School’s definition of Directory Data and/or that the School otherwise has a parent’s or guardian’s consent to display such information publicly.
+If you do not wish to have a K-12 Student's personal information displayed in Competition Data, please contact PlayVS to determine whether another option may be available.

-We do not delete or de-identify any Student Data from a student athlete account associated with an active School contract except at the direction of the School, student or parent.
-The School is responsible for maintaining current student athlete rosters and identifying student athlete accounts which the School no longer needs to retain.
-Unless otherwise directed by a School, student or parent, we will delete or de-identify personal information contained in student accounts after the termination of our agreement with the School, in accordance with the terms of any applicable written agreement with the School, written requests from authorized School administrators, and our standard data retention schedule.
+The School is responsible for maintaining current Student athlete rosters and informing PlayVS to delete or de-identify accounts which the School no longer needs to retain.
+Unless otherwise directed by a School, Student or parent, we will delete or de-identify personal information contained in K-12 Student accounts in accordance with the terms of any applicable written agreement with the School, written requests from authorized School administrators, and our standard data retention schedule.

 If you have any questions about our practices with regard to Student Data, please contact us at email@example.com.

 10. U.S. STATE PRIVACY DISCLOSURES

 The following data elements we collect may be classified as “sensitive” under the CCPA (“sensitive information”): account log-in in combination with any required security or access code, password, or credentials allowing access to an account.